Drifting by car, an adrenaline-pumping maneuver for true professionals

 The history of the Monza Cathedral

-To understand the importance of the Duomo of Monza, it is good to begin this "journey" to its discovery by retracing the main stages of its history .
+To understand the importance of the Monza Cathedral, it is a good idea to begin this “journey” to discover it by retracing the main stages of its history .
 And the historical events concerning the Cathedral, officially called the Minor Basilica of San Giovanni Battista , begin long before its construction.
 At the end of 500 d.
 C., in fact, where today the famous religious building stands, there was the Basilica built by the queen of the Lombards Teodolinda , a central figure in the history of the city.
 Probably, that ancient Basilica was already consecrated to St. John the Baptist.
 However, practically nothing remains of the original construction , except some building materials and some furnishings, now housed in the Cathedral Museum.
 In fact, in 1300 , the year of the first Jubilee of Christianity, it was decided to radically overturn the building , rebuilding it from scratch.
 These were truly impressive works, the first phase of which ended almost half a century later, in 1346.
-Still for centuries, however, the Duomo of Monza was the object of embellishments and enrichments, with the addition of works of art and new architectural elements, such as the imposing bell tower (whose construction began in 1592).
+For centuries, however, the Monza Cathedral was the object of embellishments and enrichments, with the addition of works of art and new architectural elements, such as the imposing bell tower (the construction of which began in 1592).

 The architecture of the Monza Cathedral

-And so, piece by piece, over the centuries, the Duomo of Monza has come to be that architectural jewel that today is a source of pride for the city.
-Among other things, the careful restoration that was carried out in 2020 has accentuated its splendor.
+And so, piece by piece, over the centuries, the Monza Cathedral has become the architectural jewel that today is a source of pride for the city.
+Moreover, the careful restoration that was carried out in 2020 has accentuated its splendor.

 The external facade

-The external facade of the Duomo of Monza , facing the square of the same name, is perhaps one of the elements that most characterizes the building, thanks to its "two-tone" appearance.
+The external facade of the Monza Cathedral , facing the square of the same name, is perhaps one of the elements that most characterises the building, thanks to its “two-tone” appearance.
 It is made in the Gothic style , using a skilful alternation of black and white marble .
-At the center of the façade, another distinctive feature dominates: the rose window by Matteo Campione , original signature of the entire facade (later restored, at the beginning of the 20th century, by Luca Beltrami).
-The rose window is framed by a line of perforated tiles, with masks, flowers and stars.
-Below the rose window there is the porch, on which stands the statue of St. John the Baptist .
-Other decorative elements are the mullioned windows and the three- mullioned windows that open specularly along the two sides and the medallions of the arch, which contain the busts of Queen Teodolinda and her husband Agilulfo.
+At the center of the facade, another distinctive feature stands out: the rose window by Matteo Campione , the original signature of the entire facade (then restored, at the beginning of the 20th century, by Luca Beltrami).
+The rose window is framed by a line of perforated panels, with masks, flowers and stars.
+Below the rose window is the porch, on which stands the statue of St. John the Baptist .
+Other decorative elements are the mullioned windows with double and triple lights that open in a mirror-like fashion along the two sides and the medallions of the arch, which contain the busts of Queen Teodolinda and her husband Agilulfo.

 Interiors

-Equally suggestive are the interiors of the Duomo of Monza .
+Equally evocative are the interiors of the Monza Cathedral .
 The structure is the classic Latin cross , consisting of three naves with side chapels .
 The naves are separated by octagonal section pillars, decorated at the end with capitals representing animals, griffins, sirens and centaurs.
 In general, the decorations of the Cathedral, with a few exceptions, are all attributable to the Baroque period , while little has been saved from the previous phases.
-What is most striking about the basilica is the extreme wealth of frescoes , which all deserve to be admired.
+What is most striking about the basilica is the extreme richness of its frescoes , all of which deserve to be admired.

 affreschi duomo monza